thkodin/Metric3D-knotty-captcha/README.md

     ),
 ```

-where cx and cy is set to be half of the image size, and cx is computed as image width / 2, while cy is computed as image height / 2.
+where cx and cy is set to be half of the image size, and cx is computed as image width / 2, while cy is computed as
+image height / 2.
+REFERENCE: See `mono.utils.transform.build_camera_model()` for more details.
+You'll notice u
+represents the column along the width, and v represents the row along the height.

 Inference settings are defined as